gkipkirui1/DSF-PT08P4-Movie_Recommendation-Project_GKC/README.md

 ### 8. Modelling & Evaluation
 In this project, I created 3 models, namely:
 1. Collaborative Filtering Model with Singular Value Decomposition (SVD)
+ - I prepared the SVD baseline model and tuned it.

 2. Content-Based Filtering Model
+- Vectorized the text data using TfidfVectorizer
+-  Used Nearest Neighbors to find similar movies

 3. Hybrid Approach
+- Combined both collaborative filtering with SVD and content-based models to come up with Hybrid model.#

 To evaluate the models, I have used __Root Mean Square Error (RMSE)__.
 A lower RMSE is indicative of improved performance and vice versa.